mkarmstrong/pulse_wave_separation/README.md

-# Wave intensity/separation analysis in R
+# Wave intensity & separation analysis in R

 This R script separates the blood pressure waveform into its forward and backward traveling components using simultaneously measured blood pressure and flow waves sampled at 200hz.